 A perfect place to take a dip and cool off whilst relaxing at Bronte Beach.

 Bronte Baths Sydney is sheltered from the ocean, yet still filled with its salty waves.
 It’s an ideal place to go for dip anytime from sunrise through to sunset.

 We headed down a couple of times during our visit to Sydney.
-Once during a picnic day spent at Bronte Beach, and another time, we stopped off during our Bondi to Coogee walk!

 The pool is big enough for those advanced swimmers to practise their lengths, yet shallow enough at points for families to take their youngsters.